SteveLauC/Notes/database/Designing_Data_Intensive_Applications/part1_Foundations_of_Data_Systems/Ch4_Encoding_and_Evolution.md

 >   * Introduces some textual formats: XML/JSON/CSV
 >   * Introduces some binary formats: Thrift/Protobuf/Avro
 >   * How these binary formats handle backward and forward compatibility
+>   * Dataflow: this section is boring, so I skipped most parts

 > What do you expect to learn from it (fill in this before reading it)
 >